Spain's government denies cooperating with US operations in Mideast, contradicting White House

 “I can refute (the White House spokesperson),” Albares told Spanish radio station Cadena Ser.
 “The position of the Spanish government regarding the war in the Middle East, the bombing of Iran and the use of our bases has not changed one iota.”

-WASHINGTON (AP) — The White House on Wednesday said Spain has agreed to cooperate with U.S. operations in the Middle East after U.S. President Donald Trump had threatened to cut off trade with Madrid, hours after the Spanish prime minister said that his government wouldn't “be complicit in something that is bad for the world.”
+The disagreement broke out on Tuesday when Trump said that he was going to “ cut off all trade with Spain,” a day after Albares said that his government wouldn’t allow the U.S. to use jointly operated bases in southern Spain in any strikes not covered by the U.N. charter.
+Spanish Prime Minister Pedro Sánchez said that his government wouldn’t “be complicit in something that is bad for the world.”

 Spanish criticism of military action in Iran